 Indicates the file index name space to query.
 By default the backup name space is used.
-The other recognized values are: migrated, archive, nsr (for internal use), informix (for INFORMIX data), sybase (for Sybase data), msexch (for Exchange data), mssql (for SQL Server data), notes (for Lotus Notes data), db2 (for DB/2 data), oracle (for Oracle data), and all.
+The other recognized values are: migrated, archive, nsr (for internal use), informix (for INFORMIX data), sybase (for Sybase data), msexch (for Exchange data), mssql (for SQL Server data), notes (for Lotus Notes data), db2 (for DB/2 data), oracle (for Oracle data), bbb (for Block based backup data), and all.
 The name space field is case sensitive.